google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Isaac a Great Man of Faith?

-And even though, Isaac is often overlooked by most -- when it comes to this stage of his life.
+In the previous article, we explored the similarities between Isaac and his father, Abraham, regarding their faith trials.
+However, Isaac is often overlooked by most when it comes to this stage of his life.

-One would discover, that Isaac was also a man, who'd held tremendous faith in the Most High God -- just like his father had held, before him.
+When one takes the time to delve into this part of his record?
+One would discover that Isaac also held tremendous faith in the Most High God, just like his father had held before him.
+And although to most, the statement might not seem all that major?

 Bible Study Online

-Isaac & Abraham -- Share Another Faith-Test?
+Isaac & Abraham

-Needless-to-say, Isaac would end up obeying God, for he'd stayed away from Egypt.
-So instead, Isaac decided to stay within the district of Gerar.
-Now it's at this point, that the Philistines, began to take notice of Isaac's wife Rebekah -- for we must not forget, that she was very beautiful.
-And because of this attraction, once again, we find that Isaac is faced with the same type of "faith-test" -- that his father Abraham had faced, some 100 years earlier, when it came to his wife Sarah.
+Needless to say, Isaac would end up obeying God, for he'd stayed away from Egypt.
+So instead, Isaac decided to remain within the district of Gerar.
+Now, it's at this point that the Philistines begin to take notice of Isaac's wife, Rebekah, for we must not forget that she was very beautiful.
+Because of this attraction, Isaac faces the same "faith test" his father Abraham had faced some 100 years earlier regarding his wife Sarah.

 Bible Study Online